mengxuanlu/Air-Passenger-Demand-Forecast/README.md

 ## Forecast

-- Model Selection
+- Model Selection\n
 After I decompose the data, I tried different models, in the end, Arima(0,1,1)(0,1,1)[12] gave me the least AICc values and also only one significant lag in ACF

-- Model Comparison
+- Model Comparison\n
 I split the data into training and test.
 I fit in two models and run the accuracy() function to compare the metrics.
 Arima(0,1,1)(0,1,1)[12] also gave me the best result.

-- Forecast
+- Forecast\n
 I use the model I chose to run the forecast for next two years.